SoRachna/TaskManagement/README.md

         return null;
     }
 ```
-- **Report/Task not found in admin flie**: The function is created to diplay report from the admin file. **IOException e** occurs when there's a problem reading a file.
-The catch block will execute the code that handles the error part.
+- **Report/Task not found in admin flie**: The function is created to diplay report from the admin file. **IOException e** occurs when there're problem reading file. the catch block will execute the code that handling the error part.
 ```ruby
 public void displayAdminReportFromFile(Admin admin) {   // For Admin
         Path path = Paths.get(ADMIN_FILE_PATH);